Akhil-DevS/Arnold-s-Cat-Map/README.md

 # Arnold-s-Cat-Map
-Mathlab Programe for Arnold's cat map
+Mathlab Programe for Arnold's cat map.
-Download the image onto your computer. copy the path for the downloaded image and paste it in the appropiate section of the matlab code run the matlab code
+  Download the image onto your computer. copy the path for the downloaded image and paste it in the appropiate section of the matlab code.
+  Run the matlab code